MagelessMayhem/Grapejuice-DB/README.md

-This repository contains a database of Roblox games that have been tested under Grapejuice's modified WINE-TKG 7.20.
+This repository contains a database of Roblox games that have been tested under Proton 8.0.
 Any games with a rating below Platinum have their respective issues mentioned, if any.

 For an understanding of ratings: